Are Centauros exotic signals of the QGP?: CASTOR: a detector for Centauro And STrange Object Research

 The first rough evaluation of the optimal position and size of the CASTOR detector and the estimation of its geometrical acceptance \cite{CASTOR,Castor_acc} were done in this way.

 Evaluation of other characteristic quantities, as for example the types and multiplicities of produced particles needs, however, some additional assumptions.
-In \cite{Castor_acc} we estimated the expected multiplicities of kaons $N_{K^{+}+K^{0}}$, non-strange baryons $N_{h}$, the total number of nuclear active particles $N_{n}$, and the baryon number of a strangelet $A_{str}$ emitted from a decay of Centauro fireball produced in central Pb+Pb collisions at LHC energies.
-Two different, extreme scenarios were considered:
+The expected multiplicities of kaons $N_{K^{+}+K^{0}}$, non-strange baryons $N_{h}$, the total number of nuclear active particles $N_{n}$, and the baryon number of a strangelet $A_{str}$ emitted from a decay of Centauro fireball produced in central Pb+Pb collisions at LHC energies were estimated in \cite{Castor_acc} for two different, extreme scenarios: